-The National Aboriginal Day Thunder Bay Committee is working hard to bring you another fantastic National Aboriginal Day celebration over two days (June 20 and 21, 2013).
-This year, we’ll be celebrating at Prince Arthur’s Landing (Marina Park) in Thunder Bay, ON.
+The National Aboriginal Day Thunder Bay Committee is working hard to bring you another fantastic National Aboriginal Day celebration over two days (June 20 and 21, 2014).
+This year, we’ll be celebrating at Fort William Historical Park (Amphitheatre) in Thunder Bay, ON.

 Canadians from all walks of life are invited to celebrate the rich contributions that Aboriginal peoples (First Nation, Non-Status, Métis and Inuit) have made to Canada.
 June 21st was chosen as National Aboriginal Day because it is the summer solstice, the longest day of the year.
 For generations, Aboriginal people have celebrated their culture and heritage on or near this day.
 Aboriginal people will gather to celebrate and share with spectacular dance, song and theatrical performances both contemporary and traditional and feast together as a community.